Married at First Sight (Australian TV series) season 11

 The eleventh season of Married at First Sight premiered on 29 January 2024 on the Nine Network.
-Relationship experts John Aiken and Mel Schilling, alongside sexologist Alessandra Rampolla, all returned to match nine brides and nine grooms together.
-Halfway through the experiment, the experts matched another two brides and two grooms together, as well as two grooms in a same-sex couple (the later of which resulted from an original groom was left single after his intended partner left before the wedding).
+Relationship experts John Aiken and Mel Schilling, alongside sexologist Alessandra Rampolla, all returned to match nine brides and nine grooms.
+Halfway through the experiment, the experts matched another two brides and two grooms together, as well as two grooms in a same-sex couple.